jconerly/vagrant-riak-cluster/README.md

 vagrant-riak-cluster
 ====================

 Vagrant setup for creating a centos6 riak cluster.
+This vagrant will let you create a riak cluster of N nodes that will automatically be joined together.

 For this to work you'll need a CentOS 6 base box added to your Vagrant install with the name `centos6`, i.e.: